beingzeroin/Low-Level-Design-1/Design Patterns/README.md

 	6. No parameters required for construction else it will be factory

 `I coded Singleton pattern for DATABASE CONNECTION and ADDRESS VALIDATION`

+# BUILDER DESIGN PATTERN

+## Concepts
+	1. Remove Dirty Code because we dont have to handle arguments of const. seperately
+	2. Client does not have to remember order of arguments
+	3. Backward Compatible, because we can add any no of new var. w/o affecting prev code.
+	4. Examples:
+		a.
+When parameters are more
+		b.
+If there is possibility of addition of more args in future.

+## Design
+	1. Ther is Builder class which is nested inside Master Class
+	2. Builder class is Static in nature
+	3. Private Constructor of Master Class
+	6. Setters are there to set value of return type Builder and build of type Master cls

+`I coded Builder pattern for Bird Class`